openframeworks/ofBook/project_eva/chapter.md

 #### Network setup and negotiations
 After calculating our camera's bandwidth requirements (resolution 800x600px * framerate 28fps * color depth 8bit * raw compression = 13 MB/sec) we discovered that the local network wouldn't allow us to send the camera data directly to the projector site.
-We had to place one computer (Intel Core i5 3570K 3.40G/6M/S1155 with 8GB ram) in close proximity to the camera and another computer (Intel Core i7 3770K 3.40G/8M/S1155 with 16GB ram and an Asus GTX680 graphics card) next to the projector.
-(Both computer run Ubuntu 12.04 LTS) **[comp specs as footnotes?]**
+We had to place one computer (Intel Core i5 3570K 3.40G/6M/S1155 with 8GB ram, Ubuntu 12.04 LTS) in close proximity to the camera and another computer (Intel Core i7 3770K 3.40G/8M/S1155 with 16GB ram and an Asus GTX680 graphics card, Ubuntu 12.04 LTS) next to the projector.
+The two sites were only a 3-4 minute footwalk apart, but required keycards and the occasional security guard to open locked doors.
+In hindsight we would have preferred to stick to the original plan of installing our own fiber optics link to place all computer equipment in the same location.

 The network being part of the city network, was heavily controlled, subject to 15min timeout internet access.
 A couple of request forms later we had a LAN connection between our two computers.
 VPN access for remote maintenance and remote updates took about 2-3 months, and we are still in negotiation to get SSH access.
 (Cities protect their networks).

 ![Technical System Diagram](images/PLANETARIUM_TECH_DIAGRAM_20140322.png "Technical System Diagram")

-**[very simple system diagram, maybe not necessary?]**

 ### Choice of tracking software
 For the tracking software we found a collaborator in Emmanuel Durand, part of the research lab at [Society for Arts and Technologies](http://www.sat.qc.ca/ "Society for Arts and Technologies").
 Emmanuel had developed [blobserver](https://github.com/paperManu/blobserver "blobserver on github") - a opencv based software to implement various realtime detection algorithms - and was looking for first test projects.
 For the project he further developed and adapted blobserver to our needs.
 Blobserver is designed to take in multiple camera or video sources, detect entities and then report its findings via OSC.
 Live configuration of blobserver can be done through OSC as well, which allows for easy integration with any OSC-friendly software.